Where To Get Help

 Youth Wellness Hub Windsor-Essex

 Youth Wellness Hub Windsor-Essex is a judgment free zone providing mental health supports to youth aged 12-25.
 Programs and services offered are evidence-based and approved by youth in our community.
 Programs and services may be accessed by appointment or during the Walk-In hours.
 No referral is needed.
-Hours of operation are Monday to Friday, 1:00-7:00pm, and Saturday 10:00-2:00.
-For more information call 519-800-8640 or visit their website.
+For more information, locations, and hours of operation, call 519-800-8640 or visit their website.

 Kid's Help Phone